control-ops/plant-simulator/README.md

 # Plant Simulator

-Simulates continuous processes and their control dynamics.
+Simulates the behaviour and control dynamics of continuous processes.

 ## Project Setup